mpous/neo4j-balena/README.md

 # neo4j graph database running on balena

-This is a proof of concept to run the graph database neo4j on balena x86 device.
+This is a proof of concept to run the graph database neo4j on balena x86 devices.

 ## Deploy the code